github/docs/content/actions/hosting-your-own-runners/configuring-the-self-hosted-runner-application-as-a-service.md

 {{ service_nonwindows_intro }}

-For Linux systems that use `systemd`, you can use the `svc.sh` script created after successfully adding the runner to install and manage using the application as a service.
+For Linux systems that use `systemd`, you can use the `svc.sh` script that is created after successfully adding the runner to install and manage using the application as a service.

 {{ service_non_windows_intro_shell }}